Alstrom grew up in Ridgewood, New Jersey. Started playing organ at age

 over the years.

-is also Accompanist (piano/guitar/organ) and Choir Director at Temple
+He has been Accompanist (piano/guitar/organ) and Choir Director at Temple

 has performed with Bette Midler, Chuck Berry, Leonard Bernstein, Herbie